 Native Daughters of BC and Friends of Old Hastings Mill Store Museum cannot erase the wrongdoings of another time period.
 However, we can pledge to move forward in a shared commitment with our Indigenous hosts, upon whose traditional territory the building stands, to tell the full story.
 Quite humbly, and with deep respect, we extend our gratitude…

-We acknowledge that the museum is located on the unceded traditional territories of the Musqueam, Squamish, and Tsleil-Waututh First Nations.
+We acknowledge that the museum is located on the traditional, ancestral and unceded territory of the Coast Salish peoples – Sḵwx̱wú7mesh (Squamish), səl̓ilwətaɁɬ (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations.